Tampere-University-Urban-Physics/fundamentals-of-gis/Content/9_Exercise.md

 12. Compose a map of the outcomes, include it in your report and analysis.
 	- Visualize to highlight the most preferred and most unpreferred areas for wind turbines
 	- What kind of spatial patterns do the preferred and unpreferred places for wind turbines show?
 	- Can you identify any potential conflict areas?
+Where are the best places to build the turbines that make people in both areas happy?

 ---